 "See, It's like nothing worse than this, except bigger of course, and it looks a lot different, and it has a real combustion engine...and...This really doesn't help at all."

-Militha'onga slowly tapped the miniature car, and finding that it did not bite, picked it up and squinted at its back end.
+Militha'onga slowly tapped the miniature car, modeled off of a Trans-Am, and finding that it did not bite, picked it up and squinted at its back end.
 "Younglings play with toys of these beasts?"

 "No, not a beast, it's just a machine.
 It can't think for itself, or move on its own.
 It would kinda be our magic, I guess."